yxlao/TensoIR/README.md

 We provide example commands for running training, novel view synthesis (NVS) and relighting.

-We also provide `gen_commands.py` to automatically generate commands to run novel view synthesis and relighting using the latest checkpoint.
+We provide `gen_commands.py` to automatically generate commands to run novel view synthesis and relighting.
+This script will locate the latest checkpoint automatically.

 ```bash
 export PYTHONPATH=.